semanticlink/howtohypermedia/content/hypermedia/advanced/1-api-modelling.md

 ###  Overview of the Semantic Link model

 The Semantic Link conventions on hypermedia revolve around different ways to build up resources as representations with link relations.

+* A **representation** has `links` to other representations and the attributes of the representation itself.

 Representations are generally referred to as a singleton or collection resource.
 A collection has a number of items each of which in turn are a representation.
 In any representation the link relations can also refer to another representation.

 <Instruction>

-Read more as a recursive structure
+Structurally

 ```bash
 .